tomaverlaine/tomaverlaine.github.io/_posts/2026-02-14-otaku-basist.md

 lang: en
 categories:
   - transcript
   - translation
+  - interviews
 tags:
   - Silly Function
   - Lonely Cookies
   - Peach Illusion
   - Wuhan
-description: Transcript of Girl Phone Talk Vol.7 with Xiao Lang, bassist of the Wuhan indie band Silly Function.
-They talk about the band, anime, and their lives as otaku, drawing on the shared experiences of all three.
+summary: A podcast transcript of Girl Phone Talk discussing the band, anime, and shared otaku experiences.
 excerpt: being surrounded by the things you love is what it means to have your dreams come true
 ---
 Girl Phone Talk is a podcast by Zoo-chan of Lonely Cookies and Quamquan of Peach Illusion.
 In the seventh episode, they welcome Xiao Lang, bassist of the Wuhan indie rock band Silly Function, for a talk titled "Otaku Level Check" or "Otaku Density Test," covering the band, anime, daily life, and more.